fahimc/SocialPluginJS/README.md

 SocialPluginJS
 ==============

-An iframe to embed facebook, twitter, google plus buttons with customisable url parameters
+An iframe to embed facebook, twitter, google plus buttons which can be customised with url parameters.

 ![socialplugins](http://fahimchowdhury.com/services/social/resource/image/buttons.jpg)